-The Argus sensor processes packets (either capture files or live packet data) and generates detailed status reports of the 'flows' that it detects in the packet stream.
-The flow reports that Argus generates capture much of the semantics of every flow, but with a great deal of data reduction, so you can store, process, inspect or analyze large amounts of network data in a short period of time.
+Argus is composed of an advanced comprehensive network flow data generator, the Argus sensor, which processes packets (either capture files or live packet data) and generates detailed network flow status reports of all the flows in the packet stream.
+Argus captures much of the packet dynamics and semantics of each flow, with a great deal of data reduction, so you can store, process, inspect and analyze large amounts of network data efficiently.
 Argus provides reachability, availability, connectivity, duration, rate, load, good-put, loss, jitter, retransmission, and delay metrics for all network flows, and captures most attributes that are available from the packet contents, such as L2 addresses, tunnel identifiers (MPLS, GRE, ESP, etc...), protocol ids, SAP's, hop-count, options, L4 transport identification (RTP, RTCP detection), host flow control indications, etc...